 But lines in a hunting group are marked for the "if busy, try the next one" treatment, except for the last one of the group, which has the regular "busy is busy" marking.

-In figure 37, we see some of the circuit arrangements that are involved in doing this (in a BCO-style office).
+In figure 37, we see in simplified form the circuit arrangements that are involved in doing this (in a BCO-style office).

 Figure 37.
 PBX trunk hunting